|

 a navtive Java implementation, using simultaneous squaring.
 The

-second one uses an RSA_exponent
+second one uses an RSA_exponent and multiplies the results

 with montgomery multiplication.
 The compatibility between the two